-Based on promising pre-clinical data with XEN1101 and published clinical data generated using ezogabine, we are evaluating the clinical efficacy, safety and tolerability of XEN1101 administered as monotherapy in approximately 150 patients with MDD in a Phase 2 clinical trial called X-NOVA.
+Based on promising pre-clinical data with XEN1101 and published clinical data generated using ezogabine, we are evaluating the clinical efficacy, safety and tolerability of 10 mg or 20 mg of XEN1101 administered as monotherapy in patients with MDD in a Phase 2 clinical trial called X-NOVA.
 Designed as a randomized, double-blind, placebo-controlled, multicenter clinical study, the primary objective is to assess the efficacy of XEN1101 compared to placebo on improvement of depressive symptoms in subjects diagnosed with moderate to severe MDD, using the Montgomery-Åsberg Depression Rating Scale, or MADRS, score change through week six.
-The last patient in the X-NOVA study is expected to be screened in June 2023, with topline results anticipated in the fourth quarter of this year.
+Patient enrollment has been completed in the X-NOVA study, with topline results anticipated in late November to mid-December of this year.